nsorros/nsorros.github.io/about/cv.md

 * proposed to implement a prioritisation engine to rank the inquiries from most to least important
 * proposed to implement automated responses to speed up the resolution of customer inquiries

-Classifier, Data Warehouse, Topic Modelling, Analytics
+**Classifier, Data Warehouse, Topic Modelling, Analytics**

-Main technologies:
-Python, MongoDB, PostgreSQL, RabbitMQ, Jira, Git, Jenkins
+*Python, MongoDB, PostgreSQL, RabbitMQ, Jira, Git, Jenkins*

 **Software engineer @ Factset**
 *January 2014 - July 2014 (7 months)*